miklevin/MikeAtEleven.com/index.md

 Okay, let's do our first real entry there.
 Let's make it this whole entry.
 I might change it later, but my plan is to do something like this (live YouTube broadcast for example) every day at eleven either AM or PM.

+It'll take a minute or two for that to push.
+In the meanwhile I'm going to copy some files from another repo/site that uses the same theme which takes out the banner with an override.

+That'll take a few minutes to see again, and I tore out the Google Analytics and favicon.ico link.
+I'll put them in again soon (another evening) when I add tracking on that site.
+But let's see...

+And so that's it.
+I'll try embedding each YouTube video on these pages too if possible and let this site evolve.
+Thanks for joining me and don't forget to subscribe!
+It'll take a minute or two for that to push.
+In the meanwhile I'm going to copy some files from another repo/site that uses the same theme which takes out the banner with an override.

+That'll take a few minutes to see again, and I tore out the Google Analytics and favicon.ico link.
+I'll put them in again soon (another evening) when I add tracking on that site.
+But let's see...

+And so that's it.
+I'll try embedding each YouTube video on these pages too if possible and let this site evolve.
+Thanks for joining me and don't forget to subscribe!